miagg/dotfiles/README.md

    ~/.dotfiles/fresh.sh
    ```

-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+5. After mackup is synced with your cloud storage, restore preferences by running `bpg -c Tools && restore`
 6. Restart your computer to finalize the process

 Your Mac is now ready to use!